 Here are some quick answers to frequently asked questions about what the CMA designation is, how long it takes to become a CMA, and how much it costs.

-• CMA certification is around $1,300.
+• CMA certification is around $1,600.
 This includes IMA membership fees, CMA Program fees, and exam registration fees.
 This does not include the cost to earn your bachelor’s degree or take a CMA exam review course.

-• A CMA designation is a certificate awarded to Certified Management Accountants who have demonstrated their expertise in financial planning, performance, and analytics and strategic financial management through education, work experience, and passing the CMA exam.
+• The CMA designation is a certificate awarded to Certified Management Accountants who have demonstrated their expertise in financial planning, performance, and analytics and strategic financial management through education, work experience, and passing the CMA exam.